Vindhyachal Thermal Power Station, Madhya Pradesh

 Talcher Super Thermal Power Station, Odisha

-Talcher Super Thermal Power Station or NTPC Talcher Kaniha, located in the Angul district of Odisha, is a 3,000MW coal-fired power plant owned and operated by NTPC.
-The power station currently ranks as the fourth largest operational thermal power plant in India.
+The Talcher Super Thermal Power Station or NTPC Talcher Kaniha, located in the Angul district of Odisha, is a 3,000MW coal-fired power plant owned and operated by NTPC.

 NTPC Talcher Kaniha plant consists of six 500MW units.
 The first unit of the plant was commissioned in February 1995 and the last unit began operations in February 2005.
 Turbine manufacturers for the plant were ABB and BHEL.

-The coal used by Talcher Super Thermal Power plant is sourced from the Lingraj Block of Talcher Coal Field.
-The plant uses water Samal Barrage Reservoir on Brahmani River in Odisha.
+The coal used by the Talcher Super Thermal Power Station is sourced from the Lingraj Block of Talcher Coal Field.
+The plant uses water from the Samal Barrage Reservoir on the Brahmani River in Odisha.

 Sipat Thermal Power Plant, Chhattisgarh

-The 2980MW Sipat Super Thermal Power Plant located at Sipat in the Bilaspur district of Chhattisgarh, ranks as the fifth largest thermal power station in India.
+The 2,980MW Sipat Super Thermal Power Plant in Sipat, Bilaspur district, Chhattisgarh, ranks as the eighth-largest thermal power station in India.
 It is a coal-based power plant owned and operated by NTPC.

-The power plant, built with an estimated cost of more than $2bn, was renamed as Rajiv Gandhi Super Thermal Power Station in September 2013.
+Built with an estimated cost of more than $2bn, the power plant was renamed as Rajiv Gandhi Super Thermal Power Station in September 2013.
 Coal for the Sipat plant is sourced from Dipika Mines of South Eastern Coalfields Limited (SECL).
 The plant uses water from the Right Bank Canal (RBC) originating from the Hasdeo Barrage.

 NTPC Dadri, Uttar Pradesh